 The real estate major offered through the Department of Finance provides comprehensive coverage of personal finance, real estate fundamentals and real estate law.
-Students completing these courses are qualified to sit for the state real estate brokerage license.

 Students can also learn about real estate investments, finance and real estate development.
 Other elective courses include real estate appraisal, environmental issues, professional selling and internships.
-Qualified students may sit for the state appraisal and mortgage brokerage licenses.

 Curricular Plan of Study